 With Mainstar Trust, you choose from a wealth of administratively feasible asset types.

-Mutual Funds are a practical and efficient way of building a diversified portfolio including bonds, stocks, money market instruments, and other similar assets types.
+A mutual fund is a type of investment that is made up of a pool of money collected from many investors used to purchase a portfolio of securities.
+Mutual funds are a practical and efficient way of building a diversified portfolio including bonds, stocks, money market instruments, and other similar asset types.

 A Certificate of Deposit is a savings certificate with a specific fixed term and entitles the receiver to accrue interest.

-The two fundamental stock categories are common and preferred stock, which differ in their rights to their owners.
-Common stocks are the most common share types issued by companies; entitling shareholders to participate in the growth/profit of the company invested in, and include voting and preemptive rights.
+The two types of stock are common and preferred stock.
+Both trade on a public stock exchange, but differ in the rights given to the owners/investors.
+Common stocks are the most typical share types issued by companies; entitling shareholders to participate in the growth/profit of the company invested in, and include voting and preemptive rights.
 Preferred stocks represent partial company ownership, but with a greater claim on company assets than common and do not include voting rights.

 A bond issued by corporations and sold to investors to fund capital improvements, debt refinancing, expansions, or acquisitions.
 The range of corporate bonds issued allows investors to customize a bond portfolio around their specific needs.